 If the investment involves several payments then each investment begins when you pay each amount to the social enterprise.

-When you can sell your investment
+When you can sell your investment and get tax relief

-You need to keep your whole investment in a company that qualifies for EIS, SEIS and SITR for 3 years to claim the full tax reliefs available.
+You need to keep your whole investment in a company that qualifies for EIS, SEIS and SITR for at least 3 years to claim the full tax reliefs available.
 You will lose tax relief if during this time:

 - you develop a connection with the company

-You must keep your whole investment in a VCT for 5 years, and if it stops qualifying in this time you’ll lose relief.
-But you won’t lose relief if you gain a connection with the company.
+You must keep your whole investment in a VCT for 5 years.
+If any of the shares stop qualifying in this time, you’ll lose the Income Tax relief on those shares.